primordialstew/machine-learning/stews-notes/README.md

 regression.

-By artificially reducing complexity of your decision tree (making it shallower e.g. to be easier to undestand), you can introduce a lot of variance.
+By artificially reducing complexity of your decision tree (making it shallower e.g. to be easier to undestand), you can introduce a lot of error.

 E.g.
 * Classification & Regression Tree (CART)